CAN THE DATA ON YOUR DEVICE BE RECOVERED?

 To confirm platter damage, the drive would need to be opened, and even then - apart from the top surface of the top platter - it is impossible to see all the platter surfaces because they are closely stacked.
 As mentioned above, we will not open the drive to look for platter damage during diagnostics.

 If we can't see the names of your important files in the file system directory, then we will use a data recovery tool to attempt to recover the directory.
 Often, physical (i.e. hard-to-read sectors) and logical damage (i.e. corruption) occur in the file directory.
 This is an area of high drive activity: reads and writes occur frequently here.
-During our examination, no modifications are made to the information on your drive.

 After enough of the file system directory has been recovered, we again look for the names files of primary importance.
 If their names are visible, then we will try again to access them.

-Hardware malfunctions include damage to the circuit board, such as broken connectors, traces, or circuit elements.
+Other hardware malfunctions include damage to the circuit board, such as broken connectors, traces, or circuit elements.
 Hardware damage inside the drive consists of damaged magnetic read heads, damaged preamplifiers, and stuck spindle motors.
 Sometimes, a read head is stuck to a platter.

 Firmware malfunctions involve the operating system of the drive.
 A hard drive has many features in common with a computer.
 It has an operating system which is independent of the operating system of the computer, it has RAM (i.e. volatile solid state memory), NV-RAM (i.e. non-volatile solid state memory), and a microprocessing unit.
 A drive contains its operating system code in chips on the circuit board and on an area of the platters called the service area.
 The firmware contains information about vital drive parameters, for example, where bad sectors exist, and what kinds of electromechanical corrections must be done to bring the drive up to specifications.
 This information is unique to the drive.
 When this code is corrupted or cannot be loaded, then the drive will not advance to the ready state - a state where data is visible and can be accessed.